 Before selecting an academic major and career path, understanding who you are (Self Assessment) is an important first step.
 Knowing your skills, interests, values and personality characteristics will help you match up to majors and careers.

 An online, interactive system that combines self assessment, major and career exploration, decision making, and action planning into one comprehensive system.
 Focus 2 will help you identify your strengths, interests and professional goals so you can identify potential majors/minors, create an academic plan, and map out your career path.
 Call Career Services (904) 620-2955 for the Access Code.
-For more information about FOCUS2 and how it can help you, view this brief powerpoint presentation or review this PDF Guide.

 After completing the Focus2 assessments, we recommend making an appointment with one of our career counselors to go over your results and develop an action plan for your career.